I’m really excited about a personal project coming up next month.

 I’ve never had a 9-5 job, I’ve only ever worked as a freelancer in photography.

 I first fell in love with photography in high school.

 My family has never wanted me to be an artist.
 But I got a scholarship and did it anyway.

 Recently I’ve been trying to simplify my life.
 Spending less time on social media and trying to have less clutter.
 I want to feel inspired when I log into my Instagram since it’s the platform I visit the most by curating that space more.
 I’d like to cook more, travel more & fix up my house this year.
 We have a 1926 Spanish house in Oakland.
-It feels weird unfollowing friends and other photographers I know on Instagram, but I want to see more of other forms of art, including floor tiles and interior design.
-Please don’t be offended if I am not foloowing you my friends. 😉 When I first started using Instagram I would post whenever I felt inspired.
+When I first started using Instagram I would post whenever I felt inspired.
 People are now saying that in order to be “successful” on Instagram you need to post 2x a day every day.
 I suppose choosing not to do this means that I’m not doing the best thing for my business, but I want it to be a creative outlet and not a business strategy.
 That’s the artist in me always resistant to what doesn’t feel like a natural process to me.
-And I want my feed to show more than just my photography, I want it to also show my life, my creativity and for it be more real.
+I want my feed to show more than just my photography, I want it to also show my life, my creativity and for it to be real.
 I love that it can be a visual diary, where you can look back at the places you’ve been and what was happening in your life.

 It’s a great way to have body art when you don’t have any.